-Smithfield and Isle of Wight County are as old as Virginia itself, having been first colonized in 1634.
-Located on the Pagan River, lying on the opposite shore of the James River, across from Jamestown, the area was discovered by Captain John Smith and other early settlers.
-Smithfield was incorporated in 1752 by Arthur Smith IV, but soon became a town of industry with four plants devoted to the art of curing the world renowned "Smithfield Ham."
+Smithfield and Isle of Wight County are located on the Pagan River, the opposite shore of the James River, across from Jamestown.
+Discovered by Captain John Smith and other early settlers, Smithfield was incorporated in 1752 by Arthur Smith IV.
+It became a town of industry with four plants curing the world renowned "Smithfield Ham."
 Today it hosts one of the largest meat processors in the world, Smithfield Foods, Inc.

-Day 1: Being your trip at the Visitor Center on Main St. - also home to the Arts Center @ 319 - offering local information, a gallery/gift shop and whimsical resident artists.
-Further down Main St. is the Isle of Wight County Museum, with its overview of the county's history and the world's oldest ham (1902), an example of Smithfield's distinct ham curing process.
+Day 1: Start your trip at the Visitor Center on Main St. - also home to the Arts Center @ 319 - a gallery/gift shop with 8 resident artists.
+Visit the Isle of Wight County Museum and discover local history and the worlds oldest ham!

-Afterwards, head to Darden's Country Store, where you can tour the family's smokehouse and farm, and pick up local cheese, meats, or other homemade goodies.
+Afterwards, visit Darden's Country Store, the family's smokehouse and farm.
+Pick up local cheese, meats, and goodies.

 Day 2: Breakfast at Smithfield Gourmet Bakery, then tour SummerWind Vineyards.
 Next, visit Historic St. Luke's Church (c1632), the oldest existing American church of English foundation and only surviving original brick Gothic church.

 Have lunch waterside at Captain Chuck-a-Muck's in Rescue, featured on the Food Network.

 Finish your visit with dinner at the Smithfield Inn.

 Hampton, VA 236680 MI